sungnga/practice/graphQL/README.md

   `
   ```
 - **Resolvers**
-  - While `typeDefs` allows us to define the operatoins, it's the resolvers that contain the code that runs when an operation is executed
+  - While `typeDefs` allows us to define the operations, it's the resolvers that contain the code that runs when an operation is executed
   - Notice that the `resolvers` object mirrors the structure of `typeDefs`
   - When query hello, the hello function inside the resolvers object, inside the Query object will execute
   ```javascript